 When a new employee starts, we as managers already have their loyalty for hiring them, for giving them a chance.
 New starters come with enthusiasm, energy and readiness to move mountains.

 That loyalty and enthusiasm can fizzle out quickly.

-Loyalty is “about showing up, being on time, being reliable, doing what you say you’re going to do, being trustworthy, putting in a fair day’s work, respecting the work, respecting the customer, respecting the organization, respecting co-workers, not wasting time, not making work hard for other people, not creating unnecessary work for other people, not being a bottleneck, not faking work.”
+Loyalty is “about showing up, being on time, being reliable, doing what you say you’re going to do, being trustworthy, putting in a fair day’s work, respecting the work, respecting the customer, respecting the organization, respecting co-workers, not wasting time, not making work hard for other people with the water damage irvine ca, not creating unnecessary work for other people, not being a bottleneck, not faking work.”
 Jason Fried, CEO of Basecamp

 It is about telling us what we need to hear, not what we want to hear.